 The chronic administration of drugs of abuse results in the induction of intracellular cascades within the limbic corticostriatal circuitry.
 Although different drugs act at different receptor targets on the cell surface, there is a degree of convergence in their downstream signalling pathways.
 Interaction between the drug and its target results in either the opening of a ligand-gated channel, or the activation of a receptor-linked G-protein [315], both of which induce intracellular cascades.
-One common action of drugs is the activation of the transcription factor CREB and components of the cAMP signalling pathway, such as adenylyl cyclase (AC) and PKA [316-327].
+One common action of drugs is the activation of the transcription factor CREB and components of the cAMP signalling pathway, such as adenylyl cyclase (AC) and protein kinase A (PKA) [316-327].
 CREB regulates the transcription of genes whose promoters contain the CRE element, and is thought to be a site of convergence of intracellular cascades as it can be activated through phosphorylation at serine 133 by several difference protein kinases [328; 329].
 Therefore alterations in CREB and the cAMP signalling pathway may represent common neuroadaptations of different drugs of abuse.

-Opiates and cannabinoids acutely inhibit AC and the cAMP signalling pathway [319; 330; 331], resulting in a decrease in phosphorylated CREB [320].
+Opiates and cannabinoids acutely inhibit adenylyl cyclase and the cAMP signalling pathway [319; 330; 331], resulting in a decrease in phosphorylated CREB [320].
 In contrast, acute administration of ethanol and stimulants increases the activity of the cAMP signalling pathway [324; 332].
-However, in all cases, there is a common chronic up-regulation of the cAMP signalling pathway that is accompanied by tolerance to the acute intracellular response to drugs of abuse [317; 320; 331; 333; 334].
-The switch from acute inhibition to chronic up-regulation of the cAMP pathway with repeated opioid administration is poorly understood, though it is known to involve adaptations in G-protein properties resulting from their persistent stimulation [335], and neuroadaptive changes in protein kinase systems [336].
-Furthermore, few downstream targets have been identified that mediate the functional effects of cAMP and CREB up-regulation.
-Among the proteins whose levels are increased by chronic drug administration in a CREB-dependent manner are AC, tyrosine hydroxylase (TH), the rate-limiting enzyme in DA synthesis, and the opioid peptide dynorphin [317; 318; 337-339].
-Dynorphin stimulates κ -opioid receptors, resulting in an inhibition of DA release [340], and the effects of CREB up-regulation on drug reward are blocked by κ-opioid antagonists [317; 333].
+However, in all cases, there is a common chronic upregulation of the cAMP signalling pathway that is accompanied by tolerance to the acute intracellular response to drugs of abuse [317; 320; 331; 333; 334].
+The switch from acute inhibition to chronic upregulation of the cAMP pathway with repeated opioid administration is poorly understood, though it is known to involve adaptations in G-protein properties resulting from their persistent stimulation [335], and neuroadaptive changes in protein kinase systems [336].
+Furthermore, few downstream targets have been identified that mediate the functional effects of cAMP and CREB upregulation.
+Among the proteins whose levels are increased by chronic drug administration in a CREB dependent manner are AC, tyrosine hydroxylase (TH), the rate limiting enzyme in DA synthesis, and the opioid peptide dynorphin [317; 318; 337-339].
+Dynorphin stimulates κ-opioid receptors, resulting in an inhibition of DA release [340], and the effects of CREB upregulation on drug reward are blocked by κ-opioid antagonists [317; 333].
 Dynorphin mRNA levels are increased in the striatum of cocaine abusers post-mortem [341].
-Therefore neuroadaptations in cAMP signalling, resulting in dynorphin up-regulation, may partially underlie tolerance to the effects of drugs of abuse.
+Therefore neuroadaptations in cAMP signalling, resulting in dynorphin upregulation, may partially underlie tolerance to the effects of drugs of abuse.

-Repeated intermittent administration of addictive drugs results in sensitisation of, rather than tolerance to, some of the behavioural and rewarding effects of drugs.
-The VTA is required for the initiation of behavioural sensitisation [342], and long-lasting adaptations in the Acb are correlated with the expression of sensitisation [343-345].
-Transient increases of GluR1 subunits of the glutamate receptor in the VTA are important for the triggering of sensitisation [346].
-The resultant persistent increase in calcium signalling and calcium/calmodulin-stimulated (CaM) kinase activation have also been implicated in behavioural sensitisation [347].
-CaM kinase II stimulates the mitogen-activated protein (MAP) kinase signalling pathway [348], which is known to be involved in sensitisation [349].
-Sensitisation may also be mediated by a chronic drug-induced down-regulation of the Homer gene family.
-Developmental genetic knockout of Homer1 or Homer2 in drugnaïve rats mimics the sensitised response to acute drug administration observed in rats experiencing withdrawal [350].
-Specifically, Homer down-regulation is critically important in the Acb, as localised antisense-mediated knockdown of Homer1 expression in the Acb similarly induces sensitisation [351], and virally-mediated rescue of Homer2 in the Acb of Homer2 knockout mice reverses the drug-sensitised phenotype [350].
+Repeated intermittent administration of addictive drugs results in sensitization of, rather than tolerance to, some of the behavioural and rewarding effects of drugs.
+The VTA is required for the initiation of behavioural sensitization [342], and long-lasting adaptations in the Acb are correlated with the expression of sensitization [343-345].
+Transient increases of GluR1 subunits in the VTA are important for the triggering of sensitization [346].
+The resultant persistent increase in calcium signalling and calcium/calmodulinstimulated (CaM) kinase activation have also been implicated in behavioural sensitization [347].
+CaM kinase II stimulates the mitogen-activated protein (MAP) kinase signalling pathway [348], which is known to be involved in sensitization [349].
+Sensitization may also be mediated by a chronic drug-induced downregulation of the Homer gene family.
+Developmental genetic knockout of Homer1 or Homer2 in drug-naïve rats mimics the sensitized response to acute drug administration observed in rats experiencing withdrawal [350].
+Specifically, Homer downregulation is critically important in the Acb, as localized antisense-mediated knockdown of Homer1 expression in the Acb similarly induces sensitization [351], and virally-mediated rescue of Homer2 in the Acb of Homer2 knockout mice reverses the drug-sensitized phenotype [350].